CentaurusInfra/arktos/docs/design-proposals/arch/arktos_scale_out.md

 * Track the mapping between tenant ID and kube-clients.
 * Use the right kube-client to do CRUD for all objects.
 * Dynamically discover new tenant partitions based on CRD objects in its resource manager.
-* Able to identify the TP where system-tenanted daemon Pod is originated, and fetch resources from that TP when initializing the Pod.

 #### Controller Managers